WICG/webpackage/README.md

   ":scheme", ":authority", ":path", or listed in the `response-headers`'
   ["Vary" header](https://tools.ietf.org/html/rfc7231#section-7.1.4).
+* The `resource-key` must contain at most one of each ":method", ":scheme", ":authority", ":path" header, in that order, before any other headers.
+  Resolving the `resource-key` fills in any missing pseudo-headers from that set, ensuring that all resolved keys have exactly one of each.

 The optional `length` field in the index entries is redundant with the length prefixes on the `response-headers` and `body` in the content, but it can be used